Lois Lane | Jimmy Olsen | Ambush Bug | Steel

 - Death Is Cheap: While he stayed dead prior to Flashpoint, Conduit came back in 2022 in Action Comics #1044.

 - Decomposite Character: He has the pre-Crisis Lex Luthor's "Evil Former Friend of Superman from Smallville" origin story.

 - Driven by Envy: Of Clark Kent, and subsequently, Superman.

-- Early-Bird Cameo: Kenny Braverman was introduced in Superman's Zero Hour! issue.
+- Early-Bird Cameo: Kenny Braverman was introduced in Superman's Zero Hour: Crisis in Time! issue.